autopi-io/documentation/docs/developer_guides/remote_can_access.md

 This guide explains how to create a **CAN bridge over the Internet** using AutoPi devices.
 It shows how **two AutoPi Pro devices** can be used to securely bridge a vehicle CAN bus to **any third-party CAN based diagnostic tool**, regardless of physical location.

+> **Note:** Make sure to contact our sales team at sales@autopi.io in order to have this new add-on "Remote CAN" enabled for your account.

 A practical example of a remote CAN access setup is demonstrated in our YouTube video: [AutoPi CAN Bridge over the Internet](https://www.youtube.com/watch?v=8bIkRO_IYas).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8bIkRO_IYas?si=3xu2AqqVqQUzovQJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>